Party of Humanists: History

 In spring 2012, the Facebook group "Initiative Humanismus" created the "Manifesto of the Initiative Humanismus", which was to serve as the basis for a humanist party.
 The Party of Humanists was founded on the basis of this document on 4 October 2014 in Berlin.
 The provisional executive committee consisted of eight spokespersons for various subject areas.

 At the first ordinary federal party conference in March 2015, David Helmus was elected as the party's first chairman.
 Beka Kobaidze served as secretary general, while Ioana Hauke took over as treasurer.
 According to the chairman, the party had around 75 members in September of the same year.

 The Berlin regional association was founded on 2 April 2016.
 A few months later, the regional associations of Hesse, North Rhine-Westphalia and Baden-Württemberg were founded.
 Shortly afterwards, in February of the following year, the Bavarian state association was also founded.

-On 21 March 2017, the Party held a joint press conference along with the Pirate Party Germany, the Liberal Democrats, the New Liberals, the Transhuman Party Germany, and the youth organization of The Left to announce a "social-liberal proclamation" and better cooperation among the participating organizations.
+On 21 March 2017, the Party held a joint press conference along with the Pirate Party Germany, the Liberal Democrats, the New Liberals, the Transhuman Party Germany, and parts of the youth organization of The Left to announce a "social-liberal proclamation" and better cooperation among the participating organizations.

 In the 2017 German federal election, the Humanist Party took part in an election for the first time, although it was initially only electable in North Rhine-Westphalia.
 For this purpose, various teams were set up within the party, which now has around 600 members, for internal party organisation.
 In the election, the party received 5.991 second votes.

 After the federal election, the party received an influx of new members.
 As a result, state associations were founded in Hamburg and Lower Saxony in the same year, as well as state associations in Saxony, Saxony-Anhalt, Rhineland-Palatinate, Bremen and Schleswig-Holstein in 2018.

 In January 2019, Steven Pinker was accepted onto the advisory board of the Humanist Party.
 One month later, in February 2019, Michael Shermer, founder of the American Skeptics Society, also became a member of the advisory board.

 The Humanist Party was registered for the European elections on 15 March 2019, in which it took part with its lead candidate Robin Thiedmann.
 It achieved 0.2% of 62,604 votes, but missed out on a place in the European Parliament.

 In 2021, the last four state associations, Brandenburg, Mecklenburg-Western Pomerania, Thuringia and Saarland were founded.
 Shortly after the founding of the Brandenburg state association, the party celebrated its new size of 1800 members.
 In light of the COVID-19 pandemic, the first digital federal party conference was held on 29 January and 20 February 2022.

 In April 2023, 19-year-old Lasse Schäfer was elected as the new national chairman.
 This makes him the youngest party chairman in Germany.